 - committing to the equitable participation of Aboriginal People in the commercial fisheries sector.

 Members of the Aboriginal community who have a right to fish under the Native Title Act 1993 are being prosecuted under the Fisheries Management Act 1994 (NSW) contrary to those rights.
 Mounting a native title defence is both time consuming and expensive, meaning that a number of Aboriginal men have been incarcerated as they have been unable to defend themselves.
 A legislative amendment that would resolve this situation was passed in 2009, but hasn't yet commenced.

 Following revelations that Aboriginal people make up 4 per cent of people living on the South Coast, but account for 80 per cent of jail terms for fisheries offences since 2009, the NSW Legislative Council passed a resolution supporting Aboriginal cultural fishing and called for a review of all fines and prosecutions.
 Meanwhile, this inquiry - looking into why the amendment was not allowed to commence and the impact on the community of failing to do so - commenced.

-Our full submission will be published here once it is uploaded on the Inquiry website.
+- Our submission as published on the Inquiry website

 - Joint media release: NSW Government must suspend prosecutions of Aboriginal cultural fishers 20 Oct '21

 - Local NSW fishermen are being prosecuted under State law contrary to their Native Title rights 15 Sept '21